WoodRex/SarielBlog/README.md

 * Data stored in a SQL database (SQLite locally)
 * User authentication using dbAuth
 * CSS styling via [TailwindCSS](https://tailwindcss.com)
+* Using both MarkdownIt and MDEditor in different view

 ### Installation